Senior Vice President and Head of Early Clinical Devlopment, Pfizer Inc.

-Dr. Sandeep Menon is currently the Vice President and Head of the Statistical Research and Consulting Center at Pfizer Inc. and also holds adjunct faculty positions at Boston University and Tufts University School of Medicine.
+Dr. Sandeep Menon is currently Senior Vice President and Head of Early Clinical Development at Pfizer Inc. and also holds adjunct faculty positions at Boston University and Tufts University School of Medicine.
 His group, located at different Pfizer sites globally, provides scientific and statistical leadership and consultation to the Global Head of Statistics and senior Pfizer management in discovery, clinical development, legal, commercial, and marketing.
 His responsibilities also include providing a strong presence for Pfizer in regulatory and professional circles to influence content of regulatory guidelines and their interpretation in practice.
 Previously he held positions of increased responsibility and leadership where he was in charge of all the biostatistics activities for the entire portfolio in his unit, spanning from discovery (target) through proof-of-concept studies for supporting immunology and autoimmune disease, inflammation and remodeling, rare diseases, cardiovascular and metabolism, and center of therapeutic innovation.
 He was responsible for overseeing biostatistical aspects of more than 40 clinical trials, more than 25 compounds, and 20 indications.
 He is a core member of the Pfizer Global Clinical Triad (Biostatistics, Clinical, and Clinical Pharmacology) Leadership team.
 He has been in the industry for over a decade, and prior to joining Pfizer he worked at Biogen Idec and Aptiv Solutions.

 Sandeep is passionate about teaching and has been teaching part-time for over a decade.
 He has taught introductory, intermediate, and advanced courses in biostatistics, including adaptive designs in clinical trials.
 He has taught short courses internationally and is a regular invited speaker and panelist in academic, FDA/industry forums, and business management schools.